-Earlier today while making Valentine Day gift bags to send to a few of my friends, our cute 34 inch tall house guest for the next couple of months (read her story here) came running into the dining room asking me one of her favorite questions…
+Earlier today while making Valentine Day gift bags to send to a few of my friends, our cute 34 inch tall house guest for the next couple of months came running into the dining room asking me one of her favorite questions…

 I smiled and responded with something of the sorts, “Oh, just making some Valentine’s Day gifts for a few friends.”
 She looked a bit puzzled, so then I asked her what she would like for Valentine’s Day.
-Without hesitation, she shouted, “A BABY!”
-I couldn’t help but stare into space as her answer echoed in my head.
+Without hesitation, she shouted, “a baby!”
+I couldn’t help but stare into space as her answer echoed in my head and reverberated off my heart.
 All I could muster out of my mouth was…

 “Me too, sugars, me too.”

-Her two words, “A baby” took me back to Valentine’s Day 2012.
-And as tears began to fill my eyes, I remembered how on that day I was scheduled to have blood work completed in order to see if our first round of infertility treatments was successful.
-I remember being fully confident that the pregnancy test would come back positive.
-After all, in my mind, the doctors knew my problem, they gave me medication to fix the problem, and we did the “bada bing, bada boom” at just the right time.
-How could it not work?
+Her two words, “a baby” took me back to Valentine’s Day 2012.
+As tears began to fill my eyes, I remembered how on that day I was scheduled to have blood work completed in order to see if our first round of infertility treatments were successful.
+I remember being fully confident the pregnancy test would come back positive.
+After all, in my mind, the doctors knew my problem, they gave me medication to fix the problem, and we did the “bada bing, bada boom” at just the right time, therefore, how could it not work?
 It had to work!

 Fast forward to now, two years later, and I would have never imagined having the same wish for Valentine’s Day 2014.
-With the words of a three-year old–A BABY”–still ringing in my head, thoughts of why, and when, and if began to flood in.
+With the words of a three-year old–“A BABY”–still ringing in my ears, thoughts of “why,” and “when,” and “if” began to flood within.

 Why is this happening?